klaasnicolaas/dotfiles/README.md

 ## Installed packages

-The following platforms are installed and set up:
+The following platforms are installed and set up by default with the bash script:

 - GitHub CLI
 - Oh My Zsh (with powerlevel10k)